thunderbird/webext-docs/webRequest.rst

 .. api-section-annotation-hack::

-If the request has been classified this is an array of :ref:`UrlClassificationFlags`.
+If the request has been classified this is an array of :ref:`webRequest.UrlClassificationFlags`.

 .. api-header::
    :label: array of :ref:`webRequest.UrlClassificationFlags`